sathishp5/peer5-docs/docs/guides/cors.md

 ## Cross Origin Resource Sharing (CORS)

-[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is a security mechanism embedded in modern browsers that prevents hijacking resources from servers that have different domains.
+[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. fonts) on a web page to be requested from another domain outside the domain from which the resource originated.

-Peer5 performs requests from your video page to your video server,
+**Peer5** performs requests from your video page to your video server,
 for best performance it is required that your video server will respond with the following headers per request type:

 `GET`